kmierzeje/django-native-search/README.md

     object = models.OneToOneField('books.Book', on_delete=models.CASCADE)
     search_template='search_index/book.txt'
 ```
 The `object` field defines a relation to a model which is being indexed.
 The engine uses `search_template` to render the text with `object` variable in template context.
-By default the rendered text is tokenized with `str.split`.
+By default the rendered text is tokenized with by `re.searchall(r'[^\s"]+', text)`.
 You can change this behavior by overriding `tokenize` class method in your index model.
+All extracted tokens are stored in the index of respective indexed model instance.
 ```python
 import re